dynamsoft-docs/barcode-reader-docs/performance/speed.md

 ## Fine-tune the performance further with FormatSpecification

 If even better speed is desired, we can set limitations on barcode searching for each type of barcodes so that DBR can quickly skip uninterested zones.
-The related parameters include [BarcodeAngleRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeanglerangearray), [BarcodeHeightRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeheightrangearray), [BarcodeWidthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodewidthrangearray), [BarcodeTextLengthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodetextlengthrangearray), [BarcodeZoneBarCountRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodezonebarcountrangearray) and [ModuleSizeRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#modulesizerangearray), etc. Click each parameter to learn more about them and when to use them.
+The related parameters include [BarcodeAngleRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeanglerangearray), [BarcodeHeightRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeheightrangearray), [BarcodeWidthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodewidthrangearray), [BarcodeZoneBarCountRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodezonebarcountrangearray) and [ModuleSizeRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#modulesizerangearray), etc. Click each parameter to learn more about them and when to use them.

+## Other less-common ways

+### Unleash the power of the CPU

+The algorithm to process an image has quite a few steps and for each step, there could be multiple options to try.
+For processes which don’t necessary need to wait for each other, we can tell DBR to open multiple threads/workers to work on different tasks at the same time.
+The related parameter is `MaxAlgorithmThreadCount` .
+However, note that this is only meaningful on devices with a good CPU.
+On low-end desktops or mobile devices, it's better to limit the threads to 2 or 1.

+Other than the built-in multi-threading, another way to speed things up is to create multipe DBR instances and have them all decoding at the same time.

+### Avoid time-consuming exceptions

+Sometimes, DBR may encoutner an image that is very challenging.
+The nature of DBR is to try its best at all costs, so it may take a really long time.
+Although the reading may eventually succeed, this probably isn’t what we want for our application.
+Therefore, we can tell DBR to set a timer and stops a reading process once the timer expires.

+This is especially useful when it comes to continuous scanning of video frames as it makes no sense to spend too much time on one difficult frame when the next frame probably contains the same barcode(s).

+The related parameter is `Timeout` .

+### Finish the reading prematurely

+A barcode reading usually ends with the output of the content of the barcode.
+However, it's not always the intended behavior.
+Sometimes an application could just be interested to learn the coordinates of a barcode or even knowing whether there is a barcode on an image is enough.
+Therefore, we can tell DBR to finish the reading prematurely and return what has been found right away.

+The related parameters are `TerminatePhase` , `IntermediateResultTypes` and `IntermediateResultSavingMode` .

+### Avoid disk writing operations

+Writing the disk can be a time-consuming process.
+With DBR, disk writing happens when outputting logs, intermediate results, etc..
+In most cases, keeping a log or saving intermediate results to the disk is only required during development or debugging and should be avoided for production.

+The above 7 measures usually show great improvement in speed already, but if it is still not fast enough, read on to find more inconspicuous ways to boost the speed while we go through the algorithm in the barcode reading process.

 ## Summary